 You can RV on the cheap, really you can, but it will mean some smart decisions on your part.
 There are plenty of simple and practical ways to save in every step of RVing.
-In this article I will cover how to save on:
+Being frugal might just be simpler than you think.

 This blog post contains affiliate links.
 We receive a small commission on purchases made via links.